conekta/conekta-.net/docs/TaxesApi.md

 Create Tax

-creates a new tax lines for an existing orden
+Create a new tax lines for an existing orden

 ### Example
 ```csharp